rhit-lahmanjh/Sky_Guardian/README.md

 The output of the network can be slightly confusing (this article was helpful determining syntax <a href=""> here</a>.)
 To access results in the form of an Nx6 matrix, use syntax along the lines of results[0].boxes.boxes The indexes are shown below: <bv>

-# NOTE: the output structure of visibleObjects is an N x 6 array, [x1, y1, x2, y2, score, label]

 0: x1 bounding box coordinate
 1: y1 boudning box coordinate